 Clinical Currency Statement

-As at June 2020, I am engaged in the role of Adult Social Care Service Manager for South Gloucestershire Council for an average of 148 hours per month.
-I also work as an Independent Occupational Therapist for an average of 4 hours per month.
+As at September 2020, I am engaged in the role of Adult Social Care Service Manager and Principal Occupational Therapist for South Gloucestershire Council for an average of 148 hours per month.
+I also work as an Independent Occupational Therapist for an average of 5 hours per month.